 After Hours at Disney’s Hollywood Studios is a hard ticket event with limited attendance and short wait times for Walt Disney World’s most popular attractions.
 This post shares our experience, info about the event, 2024 dates & details, tips & tricks, and whether it’s worth the money.
 (Updated January 18, 2024.)

-After Hours at Disney’s Hollywood Studios takes place select nights from January 4, 2023 until April 19, 2023.
+After Hours at Disney’s Hollywood Studios takes place select nights now until August 29, 2024.
 This event takes place from 9:30 PM to 12:30 AM.
 In addition to that, After Hours attendees can get a head start on the fun by entering the park at 7:00 PM—a couple of hours before the event officially begins!

 Price (Excludes Tax)

 Price for Passholders and Disney Vacation Club Members (Excludes Tax)

 Wednesday, March 13, 2024

 Wednesday, March 20, 2024

 Wednesday, April 10, 2024